YamahaCoded/YamahaCoded/README.md

 ![image](https://imgur.com/CzGWxDK.gif)

-- 👋 Hi, I’m @YamahaCoded
+- hi, I’m @YamahaCoded
-- 👀 I’m interested in ...
+- i’m interested in comp-sci
-- 🌱 I’m currently learning ...
+- i’m currently learning GO and C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 YamahaCoded/YamahaCoded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.